serge-sedelnikov/xstate.net/README.md

 Work in progress!
 I will notify here once the version of the state machine engine can be used in production.

 # xstate.net

-.NET implementation of xstate framework for NodeJS (https://github.com/davidkpiano/xstate)
+.NET implementation of the finite state machine framework.

 # Main classes